NimbleStorage/ansinimble/README.md

 ### volcoll create
 Create a new volume collection from a protection template.
 ```
-nimble_volume_collection: Name of the volume collection
+nimble_volcoll: Name of the volume collection
 nimble_volcoll_options: Key/value of volcoll options (see API documentation on HPE InfoSight)
 ```